A Romantic Player, by Rich Paschall

 While “borrowing” his internet connection from a neighbor, Jon started to become good friends with a few people he met online.
 One stood out for Jon because he seemed to take a genuine interest in him as a person.
 Jon talked with George about everything.
 When chatting online Jon would use a program that would translate messages as they came in.
 It is true it was not helping Jon learn English, but he did make more friends through faster communication.

 George seemed special to Jon.
 He told him all about the city where he lived.
-He talked of his job and life.
-He asked Jon about his life, his job and his interests.
+He talked about his job and life.
+He asked Jon about his life, his job, and his interests.
 No one else wanted to know anything about Jon like George did.
 Soon Jon wanted to use something other than the language site to communicate.

-“Can we use Google or Messenger or something else?”
+“Can we use Skype or Messenger or something else?”
 And they did.
-They followed each other on facebook and called on Messenger.
+They followed each other on Facebook and called on Messenger.

 “Send me the camera, George.”